zakagan/WordFormable/README.md

 This C program determines the percent of words from a text file that can be formed from a base string.

+This program has been updated to address errors caused when a base string is equal in size to a formable word read from a text file.

 How to execute
 -------